Steps to Induction

 Fully inducted hirer, works independently as a hirer at CGW (with annual refresher induction).

-These education experiences differ widely with these classes e.g. a weekend glass blowing class versus a five hour, Create a Plate class.
+Education experiences differ widely with these workshops e.g. a weekend glass blowing class versus a five hour, Create a Plate class.
 They are an initial step in education and experience.

 These are usually week long and offer an intensive educational experience in one or two areas.
 Skill understanding and levels achieved will vary per student.